kblomqvist/gitinstall-phpunit/README.md

 # Install [PHPUnit](https://github.com/sebastianbergmann/phpunit/) as a Git checkout (without :pear:)

-The installation happens locally, so there's no need for root access.
-If you follow the instructions below, then `~/local/phpunit` will be your installation directory.
+If you follow the instructions below, the installation happens locally and there's no need for root access.
+The `~/local/phpunit` will be your installation directory.

 ### Step 1.
 Decide the installation directory